 Looker dashboards aren’t static snapshots of data from a specific time.
 Looker fills dashboards using data from your live database when you load the page.
 Typically, Looker has access to the data as fast as the data reaches the database.

 If you’ve already loaded a dashboard and want to get fresh data, click the gear icon in the upper right and select Clear Cache & Refresh to rerun the queries for all elements on the dashboard.
-If you want to refresh a specific dashboard element, click the gear icon on any tile and choose Clear Cache & Refresh.
+If you want to refresh a specific dashboard element, click the three-dot icon on any tile and choose Clear Cache & Refresh.

 Frequently using the Clear Cache & Refresh option on a dashboard with many tiles, or very large reports, can cause a strain on your database.
 You can check the age of the dashboard’s data to the left of the Run button to see if the refresh is truly needed.

 Scheduling Dashboard Data Delivery

 Looker lets you schedule periodic delivery of your dashboard to email recipients or to other data destinations.
 See the Scheduling Data Deliveries page for more information.

 Downloading Your Dashboard